Ship information M/S Quest

 ON BOARD INFORMATION

-The bar is located in the panorama lounge on top deck and carries a selection of alcoholic beverages and soft drinks.
+The bar is located in the panorama lounge on top deck and offers a selection of alcoholic beverages and soft drinks to buy.
+Coffee and tea are available around the clock.

-There are 26 passenger cabins on board.
+There are 24 passenger cabins on board.
 They are all outside cabins with windows and private WC/shower.
 Each cabin has a fitted wardrobe with hangers, a mirror, desk and chair, hairdryer, electrical socket and bin.
-Your cabin will be cleaned daily and new towels are available upon request.
+Your cabin will be cleaned daily, and new towels are available upon request.
 There is shampoo and soap in all showers.
 All cabins are equipped with a small safe.

-Gratuities optional and at your discretion.
-If you decide to tip, a standard amount for recognition of good service is USD $13 per person per day.
+Gratuities are optional and at your discretion.
+If you decide to tip, a rough guideline is USD $14 per person per day.
 This can be added to your shipboard account and paid by credit card or cash.
-The gratuity is divided among the hotel team.
-Other crew members are compensated for gratuities in salary.
-The PolarQuest guides do not solicit gratuities.

 Please note that there are no laundry facilities on board.

-All information presented by the guides will be in two languages - Swedish and English.
+All information presented by the guides will be in Swedish and English.
+(Unless the departure has been sold as for example a German speaking departure.)
 The crew on board speaks English.

 The dining room is located on deck 2.
 It is comfortable and spacious with porthole windows.
 Our chef will serve you three meals a day.
 Breakfast and lunch are served buffet style and dinner has waiter service.
-If you have special dietary needs, these must be clearly indicated prior to your departure.
+Please remember to inform us of any food restrictions in your personal information form prior to the trip.

 There is a physician and a first aid station on board.
 Passengers under regular treatment, requiring special medication should bring sufficient quantities to last during the entire expedition.
 Please bring a written description of your medication.
 The ship is always reachable by helicopter from Longyearbyen, where there is a smaller hospital.